DAVE LOW'S SITE

 Even Self-Aware Consumers are Overconfident (with Christopher Carroll, Daniel Grodzicki, and Matthew White)

-Non-Academic Papers:
+Non-Technical Papers:

 Data Point: Subprime Auto Loan Outcomes by Lender Type (with Jasper Clarkberg and Jack Gardner)